 What should I know about tics?

-- Your child's tics may be worse when he is alone, stressed, tired, excited, or worried.
+- Your child's tics may be worse when he or she is alone, stressed, tired, excited, or worried.

-- Your child may have warning signs before his tics begin, such as feeling cold, warm, itchy, tingly, or heavy.
+- Your child may have warning signs before tics begin, such as feeling cold, warm, itchy, tingly, or heavy.
 When the tic occurs, these feelings go away.

-- Your child may have fewer tics when he is concentrating, doing activities, or sleeping.
+- Your child may have fewer tics when he or she is concentrating, doing activities, or sleeping.

 - At times, your child may be able to stop a tic from occurring.
-This may cause discomfort or a feeling of pressure in his body, causing him to have many tics afterwards.
+This may cause discomfort or a feeling of pressure in his or her body, causing many tics afterwards.

-- As your child grows older, his tics may go away on their own.
+- As your child grows older, tics may go away on their own.

 What other problems might my child have?

 Children with TS are more likely to also have attention deficit hyperactivity disorder (ADHD), obsessive compulsive disorder (OCD), or bipolar disorder.
 Ask your child's healthcare provider for more information on these disorders.
 Your child may also experience the following:

 - Being teased or bullied by other children

 - Trouble sleeping, bad dreams, or sleepwalking

 How is TS diagnosed?

 Your child's healthcare provider will ask questions about your child's tics and health history.
-Tell him when the tics started, how often they occur, how bad they are, and if they interfere with daily activities.
-Tell him if a family member has TS or another tic disorder.
+Tell the provider when the tics started, how often they occur, how bad they are, and if they interfere with daily activities.
+Tell him or her if a family member has TS or another tic disorder.
 Your child's healthcare provider may do testing to check your child's brain function.
-He may check your child's eyes, strength, memory, and problem solving ability.
+He or she may check your child's eyes, strength, memory, and problem solving ability.
 He or she will also check for other conditions, such as ADHD, OCD, anxiety, and mood disorders.
 These often occur with TS.
 Treatment for some of the other disorders may also improve tics.